-VIOLATION INFORMATION - Did any PMCL or TT violation occur during the year? () Yes (X) No Did any monitoring, reporting, or other violations occur during the year? () Yes (X) No
+VIOLATION INFORMATION - We did not have any PMCL, TT, monitoring, reporting, or other violations occur during the year.

 ADDITIONAL HEALTH INFORMATION

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 BVU Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791).